Managed Endpoints API

 Response

-The API also sets "Content-Type" HTTP response header to one of these values, depending on what you have configured: application/json, application/xml, text/plain.
+The API also sets the "Content-Type" HTTP response header to one of these values, depending on what you have configured: application/json, application/xml, text/plain.

 🚧